lukasmartinelli/lukasmartinelli.github.io/_posts/2014-07-03-future-of-cuckoodrive.md

 ## One does not simply write a Distributed Filesystem
-While writing the filesystem I found myself solving problems, that a lot of people already are trying to solve (or have solved):
+While writing the filesystem I found myself solving problems, that a lot of people already are trying to solve (or have solved) like caching, encryption, compression and redundancy.
-- caching
-- encryption
-- compression
-- self-balancing
-- failure-tolerant
-- redundancy

 I don't want to reinvent the wheel and write yet another DFS (a bit like "Don't write your own Crypto").
 Writing fileystems is hard and I don't think I'm up to